03-KOMALPREET-KAUR/SUMMER_TRAINING/daily_dairy/day_10.md

     c) Columns can be easily inserted, modified and deleted from DataFrame.

-    d) It provides support for cleaning of data neede for processing.
+    d) It provides support for cleaning of data needed for processing.

     e) It provides support for reshaping, merging and joining various datasets.